bmr209/PollutionSight/technologies.md

 Microsoft Excel will be used as an overview of the data.
 Python and the Pandas library to clean and convert our data.

 ## Database Storage
 We plan on using PostgreSQL, and we will use AWS to display and store our dataset.
+We will also use Google Colab with PySpark to load the data from the AWS bucket to PostgreSQL.

 ## Machine Learning